vcato/practical_tdd/README.md

 ## Why This Works

 - **Low friction:** You don't have to commit to a design before you understand the problem
-- **High confidence:** Code that survives all 4 states has been tested from multiple angles—you've seen it both fail and succeed
+- **High confidence:** Code that survives all 4 states has been tested from multiple angles -- you've seen it both fail and succeed
 - **No waste:** You keep only the tests that prove something
 - **Safe refactoring:** Once verified, you can restructure freely knowing the behavior is locked in